 Case Studies Series: Lumbar Instability after Prior Surgery

-This patient was a 32 year-old with a history of multiple prior back surgeries.
+This patient was a 32-year-old with a history of multiple prior back surgeries.
 I met her in early 2017 when she presented with severe lower back pain and bilateral leg pain.
-Her pain was basically preventing her from a normal life.
+Her pain was basically preventing her from living a normal life.
 Walking any distance caused a rapid increase in her pain.
 Her leg pain went down the back of both legs and resulted in numbness in the feet.

-Her surgical history dates back to 2013 when she had an acute disc herniation at L4/5 that caused weakness in both legs, numbness in her feet, numbness in her perineum (medical term for area of the anus and genitalia), as well as difficulty with bladder function.
+Her surgical history dates back to 2013 when she had an acute disc herniation at L4/5 that caused weakness in both legs, numbness in her feet, numbness in her perineum (medical term for an area of the anus and genitalia), as well as difficulty with bladder function.
 This constellation of symptoms is called cauda equina syndrome.
 She had a laminectomy and decompression at that time.
 Her leg pain, numbness and bladder dysfunction improved following that operation.
 Unfortunately, she did continue to have some residual numbness in her feet.

 Her symptoms recurred in 2015.
 She had another surgery by the same neurosurgeon as had done her surgery prior.
 This second surgery was at the L4/5 again and was a revision laminectomy and decompression.
 Her pain improved but recurred within a few months.
 Her symptoms then progressed over the next two years until she saw me.

 When I saw her, she was basically unable to function due to her chronic pain.
 We discussed her symptoms and looked at her imaging.
 From the first appointment I recommended surgery.
 My recommendation was for a decompression and instrumented fusion as an overall plan but we spent a great deal of time discussing the various approaches.
 Do we do an open approach from the back to decompress and fuse?
 Do we put bone graft in the disc space to aid in the fusion?
 Do we do an anterior approach to put bone graft in the disc space?